integrativesoft/lara/README.md

 There's no need to download this repository to use Lara, instead, there's a [NuGet package](https://www.nuget.org/packages/Integrative.Lara/).

 To start, create a new project and add the NuGet package `Integrative.Lara`.
+In Visual Studio go to Tools -> NuGet Package Manager -> Manage NuGet packages for Solution, then search for the package 'Integrative.Lara'.

-Then copy and paste the [sample application](https://github.com/integrativesoft/lara/wiki/Sample-Application).
+In your project, copy and paste the [sample application](https://github.com/integrativesoft/lara/wiki/Sample-Application).

 This repository contains a [sample project](https://github.com/integrativesoft/lara/tree/master/src/SampleProject).